-To set this into a legal industry context; if you are a law firm, then by all means move into other areas of legal practice and even expand geographically, but be wary of overplaying your hand.
+To set this into a legal industry context; if you are a law firm, then, by all means, move into other areas of legal practice and even expand geographically, but be wary of overplaying your hand.
 One of the biggest UK law firm crashes in recent years – that of Halliwells – had nothing to do with the quality of the firm’s legal services, it was all down to some ill-advised property dealings.

 So what has this got to do with tech?
 Well, two incidents/stories recently caught my eye.

 The first was a Gartner report on marketing technology revealing that it now accounts for 29% of the total marketing budget.
 That’s currently the single largest area of marketing investment, greater than talent/HR (24%), paid media – advertising etc (23%), and PR and ad agencies (23%).
-The marketing technology landscape has also dramatically changed.
+The marketing technology landscape has also changed dramatically.
 In 2011 there were just 150 marketing technology solutions (CRM systems etc) available to marketers.
 In 2018, the total number had increased to over 6,800.

 The second example involved a local radio station I work with.
-Despite only having a network of three PCs, the station’s self appointed tech expert (another presenter) had installed a Microsoft SQL Server database which constantly kept creating inconsistencies with the “cart” software used to index, retrieve and play music tracks.
+Despite only having a network of three PCs, the station’s self-appointed tech expert (another presenter) had installed a Microsoft SQL Server database which constantly kept creating inconsistencies with the “cart” software used to index, retrieve and play music tracks.

 As this system was the most important application in the studio – the one all presenters rely on – its performance was a big deal.
-Unfortunately the situation became so bad, the whole system had to be rebuilt from scratch.
+Unfortunately, the situation became so bad, the whole system had to be rebuilt from scratch.
 Out went SQL and the original “cart” system – and in came a new application that now everyone has to learn how to use, as it has a totally different user interface.
-Never mind the cost of replacing the software (and writing off the now redundant old tech), it also meant the station was off air for ten days!
+Never mind the cost of replacing the software (and writing off the now redundant old tech), it also meant the station was off the air for ten days!